ben-clarke/championship-manager-93-tools/docs/TEAM.md

 | 120 - 149     | Good |
 | less than 120 | Fair |
 | 255           | Randomised (either Fair or Unknown) |

+## Unknown columns

+> Do I not like that
+>
+> -- <cite>Graham Taylor</cite>

+There are currently a few columns which purpose has not yet been identified.